aliyunmq/mq-http-cpp-sdk/README.md

 [Transaction Message](https://github.com/aliyunmq/mq-http-samples/tree/101-dev/cpp/trans_producer.cpp)

-Note for 1.0.1: Http consumer only support timer msg(less than 3 days), not matter the msg is produced from http or tcp protocal.
+Note for 1.0.1: Http consumer only support timer msg(less than 3 days), no matter the msg is produced from http or tcp protocal.